-2019 CEO Compensation
+2020 CEO Compensation

-The following table compares the 2019 CEO compensation amounts required by SEC rules to be shown in the Summary Compensation Table, or SCT, to the target amounts awarded by the Committee for 2019 and the actual value of that compensation as of December 31, 2019.
-Because SEC rules require that the SCT include equity awards granted in 2019 based on 2018 performance and exclude equity awards granted in 2020 for 2019 performance, we believe this presentation provides investors with a clearer understanding of the compensation decisions made by the Committee for 2019.
+The following table compares the 2020 CEO compensation amounts required by SEC rules to be shown in the Summary Compensation Table, or SCT, to the target amounts awarded by the Committee for 2020, the actual value of that compensation as of December 31, 2020, and the actual value of compensation awarded for 2019 as of December 31, 2019.
+Because SEC rules require that the SCT include equity awards granted in 2020 based on 2019 performance and exclude equity awards granted in 2021 for 2020 performance, we believe this presentation provides investors with a clearer understanding of the compensation decisions made by the Committee for 2020.